hbr/Lambda-Calculus/lambda2/datatype.md

 ```

+**Exercise**: Define a binary tree in lambda calculus where all information is
+stored in the nodes and the leaves are empty.
+Implement the
+functions `count-nodes`, `flip` and `to-list` for this kind of tree.

 I hope that by looking at these examples it should be easy to represent any data
 type which can be represented in a functional language.

-This ends this short introduction into programming with lambda calculus.
+This ends this introduction into programming with lambda calculus.
 I hope
 you enjoyed it.